Abdulelah-O/BERT-text-generation-for-Arabic-language/README.md

 ```
 pip install torch transformers datasets
 ```
-1. **Handling Large Files**
+**1. Handling Large Files**
 The nlp_dataset/ and results/ directories contain files that exceed GitHub's file size limit.
 These directories are intentionally excluded from the repository using a .gitignore file.

-Dataset: You can download the public dataset from the official website.
+**Dataset:** You can download the public dataset from the official website.
 Here's the link https://sourceforge.net/projects/kalimat/files/kalimat/document-collection/

-Trained Model: You can re-run the BERT-Arabic_Text_Generation.ipynb notebook to train the model from scratch on your local machine after obtaining the dataset.
+**Trained Model:** You can re-run the BERT-Arabic_Text_Generation.ipynb notebook to train the model from scratch on your local machine after obtaining the dataset.

-2. Running the Code
+**2. Running the Code**
-Clone the Repository:
+**Clone the Repository:**
 ```
 git clone https://github.com/Abdulelah-O/BERT-text-generation-for-Arabic-language.git
 ```